The Sleep Onset Toolbox

 14

-Ultradian Cycles: Why the First One During Sleep Is Special
+Ultradian Cycles: Why the First Sleep Cycle Is Most Important

-The first cycle, however, is biologically unique: it contains the highest proportion of deep, slow-wave sleep, the phase most critical for physical restoration, neural pruning, and the nightly pulse of growth hormone.
+The first sleep cycle contains the highest proportion of deep slow-wave sleep—the phase most critical for physical restoration, neural pruning, and growth hormone secretion.
+Protecting this cycle through proper sleep onset is essential for restorative sleep quality.

 15